chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

-### How do I connect two items but don't care about the scala types being equivalent?
+### How do I connect two items but don't care about the Scala types being equivalent?

 Use `.as` (upcasts the Scala type).